 Please click below to see the curriculum for each year group:-

-Children at Ingleby Mill love learning and if you would like an idea of what is included in the curriculum for each year group, please click on the links below.
+Children at Ingleby Mill love learning and if you would like an idea of what is included in the curriculum for each year group, please click on the links above.

 At Ingleby Mill Primary School we offer a broad and balanced curriculum which is designed to cater for all pupils regardless of gender, race or level of intellectual ability.
 As well as being academically demanding, it is designed to promote the spiritual, moral, cultural, social, cognitive and physical development of each child.